Paul-Clue/capstone2/README.md

 ## Acknowledgements
 - The bootstrap 4 documentations
 - Google chrome browser for pics of the celebs on the site
+- The website that I cloned was built by Cindy Shin.

 ## 📝 License MIT
 This project is ![MIT](https://github.com/Paul-Clue/Capstone1/blob/main/LICENSE)